2.1 Network & Bluetooth Configuration

 The Bluetooth function of the development board X3 is not enabled by default, while X5 has it enabled.
 You need to execute the /usr/bin/startbt6212.sh script to initialize it.
 The script completes the following tasks:

-- Reset the Bluetooth
+- Bluetooth initialization completed

 - Execute